home-assistant/home-assistant.io/source/_integrations/slide_local.markdown

 ## Known limitations

 The integration only provides connection with Slide devices via the local API.
-For connecting via the cloud API, please use the `slide` integration.
+For connecting via the cloud API, please use the [Slide](./slide) integration.

 ## Remove integration